halaxa/json-machine/README.md

 ---
 ## TL;DR;
-JSON Machine is an efficient drop-in replacement for inefficient iteration of big JSONs files or streams for PHP 5.6+:
+JSON Machine is an efficient drop-in replacement of inefficient iteration of big JSON files or streams for PHP 5.6+:

 ```diff
 <?php